dustinpfister/blog_posts/_posts/nodejs-buffer-length.md

 ```

 Turns out that the String length property is not a good way to get the size of a string, I could get into the nature of Unicode to explain better why this is, but that is a whole other post maybe.

+## 4 - Conclusion

+So the buffer length is the number of bytes a buffer is, or at least it should be as far as I can tell at least.
+So then the buffer length should be a good way to go about finding out the actual data length of a string, that is as long as the proper encoding is used when creating the buffer from the string.